 Reconciliation Tasmania (RT) was launched at Macquarie Point in Hobart by the Tasmanian Governor and Premier on 9th August 2017 – the UN’s Day of the World’s Indigenous Peoples.
-Since then, an RT Board of 12 Tasmanian’s has been appointed and has met in October 2017 and February 2018 to determine RT’s Operational Plan for 2018.
+Since then, an RT Board of 12 Tasmanian’s has been appointed and has met to determine RT’s Operational Plan for 2018.

 The membership of the RT Board of 12 Tasmanian’s comprises 6 Tasmanian Aboriginals and 6 non-Aboriginal members and is spread with representation from the North, North West and Southern regions of Tasmania.